Sivaganga district: Marudhu brothers (1783–1801)

 Marudu brothers are the sons of Udayar Servai alias Mookiah Palaniappan Servai and Anandayer alias Ponnathal.
 They are native of Kongulu street of Ramnad and neither belonged to the family of the ancient poligars, nor to their division of the caste.
 Servaikaran was the caste title and Marudu the family name.

 The Marudu Brothers served under Muthu Vaduganatha Thevar.
 Later they were elevated to the position of Commanders.
 Boomerangs are peculiar to India and two forms of this weapons are used in India.
-One of the weapons are commonly made of wood, commonly known as Valari stick in Tamil.
-It is a crescent-shaped on end being heavier than the other, while the outer edge is sharpened.
+One of the weapons is commonly made of wood, commonly known as Valari stick in Tamil.
+It is a crescent-shaped, one end being heavier than the other, while the outer edge is sharpened.
 It is said that Marudu Brothers were experts in the art of throwing the Valari stick, and they used it in the Poligar wars against the British.
 One time, the Marudu brothers, with 12,000 armed men, surrounded Sivaganga and plundered the Nawab's territories.
 Consequently, the Nawab appealed to the Madras Council for aid on 10 March 1789.
-In the same way on 29 April 1789, the British attacked Kollangudi, but they was defeated by a large body of Marudu's troops.
+In the same way on 29 April 1789, the British attacked Kollangudi, but they were defeated by a large body of Marudu's troops.
 On the other hand, the Marudhu Brothers were in close association with Veera Pandiya Kattabomman of Panchalankurichi as Kattabomman held frequent consultations with the Marudhus.
 After the execution of Kattabomman on 17 October 1799 at Kayattar, Chinna Marudhu gave asylum to Kattabomman's brother Oomadurai.

 One time, they issued an epoch-making Jumboo Deweepa proclamation to the people in the island of Jamboo, the peninsular South India, to fight against the British whether they were Hindus, Mussalamans or Christians.
 However, the Marudhu Pandiyars attempt to dislodge the British East India Company from the region was ultimately unsuccessful, and they were defeated.
 Consequently, Marudu Pandiyan, the popular leader of the rebels, together with his gallant brother Vellai Marudu were executed on the ruins of fort at Tiruppathur in Sivaganga District on 24 October 1801.

 Marudu brothers were not only warriors who are noted for bravery, but they were very great administrators.
 During the period from 1783 to 1801, they worked for the welfare of the people and the Sivaganga Seemai was reported as fertile.
 They constructed many notable temples (i.e. Kalayarkoil) Ooranis and Tanks.